gkpraveen1988/Linuxacademy/README.md

                        [--use-ffmpeg] [-q {1080,720,480,360}] [--debug] [-v]
                        link

-Fetch all the lectures for a LinuxAcademy course
+Fetch all the lectures for a Linux Academy (linuxacademy.com) course

 positional arguments:
-  link                  Link for LinuxAcademy course
+  link                  Link for Linux Academy course

 optional arguments:
   -h, --help            show this help message and exit